devloper-hs/oauth-demo/readme.md

 # MCP OAuth Demo

-A demonstration of OAuth 2.0 authentication with the Model Context Protocol (MCP), showcasing separated Authorization Server/Resource Server architecture using oAuths
+A demonstration of OAuth 2.0 authentication with the Model Context Protocol (MCP), showcasing separated Authorization server / Resource server architecture using oAuths

 ---